-According to the policies of the Exchange, the Plan, qualified as a rolling stock option plan, must be approved by the shareholders of the Corporation every year during its annual general meeting and is also subject to the Exchange's approval.
-For a summary of the principal terms of the Plan, please refer to section "Plan Description" of this Circular.
+According to the policies of the Exchange, the Plan, qualified as a rolling plan, must be approved by the shareholders of the Corporation every year during its annual general meeting and is also subject to the Exchange's approval.
+To be validly adopted, the resolution, the text of which is set out in Schedule "A", must be adopted by a simple majority of the votes cast by the shareholders present or represented by proxyholder at the Meeting.

-On December 7, 2020, the Exchange conditionally accepted the annual filing of the Plan.
-For informative purposes, as of the date of the Circular, 6,279,183 Subordinate Voting Shares represented 10% of the outstanding Subordinate Voting Shares of the capital of the Corporation.
+On December 13, 2019, the Exchange accepted the annual filing of the Plan.
+For informative purposes, as of the date of the Circular, 4,942,801 Subordinate Voting Shares represented 10% of the outstanding Subordinate Voting Shares of the capital of the Corporation.